-On March 16, 2011 the Company filed a complaint against Alnylam.
+On March 16, 2011, the Company filed a complaint against Alnylam.
 On November 12, 2012, the Company entered into an agreement to settle all litigation between the Company and Alnylam and AlCana (the "Settlement") and also entered into a new licensing agreement with Alnylam that replaces all earlier licensing, cross-licensing, collaboration, and manufacturing agreements.
 The Company expects to enter into a separate cross license agreement with AlCana which will include milestone and royalty payments and AlCana has agreed not to compete in the ribonucleic acid interference ("RNAi") field for five years.
 In conjunction with the Settlement, in November 2012, the Company paid AlCana \$298,080 (US\$300,000).
 A further \$1,492,350 (US\$1,500,000), which the Company expects to pay upon the execution of a cross license agreement with AlCana, was included in research, development, collaborations and contracts expenses in the year ended December 31, 2012.

 As a result of the new Alnylam license agreement, on November 26, 2012, the Company received \$65,039,000 (US\$65,000,000) in cash from Alnylam.
 This includes US\$30,000,000 associated with the termination of the manufacturing agreement and US\$35,000,000 associated with the termination of the previous license agreements, as well as a modification of the milestone and royalty schedules associated with Alnylam's ALN-VSP, ALN-PCS, and ALN-TTR programs.
 In addition, Alnylam has transferred all agreed upon patents and patent applications related to LNP technology for the systemic delivery of RNAi therapeutic products, including the MC3 lipid family, to the Company, who will own and control prosecution of this intellectual property portfolio.
-The Company is the only entity able to sublicense its LNP intellectual property in future platform-type relationships.
-Alnylam has a license to use the Company's intellectual property to develop and commercialize products and may only grant access to the Company's LNP technology to its partners if it is part of a product sublicense.
+The Company is the only entity able to sublicense its LNP intellectual property to develop and commercialize products and may only grant access to the Company's LNP technology to its partners if it is part of a product sublicense.
 Alnylam will pay the Company milestones and royalties as Alnylam's LNP-enabled products are developed and commercialized.

-Notes to Interim Condensed Consolidated financial statements (unaudited) (Expressed in Canadian dollars) Three months ended March 31, 2013 and March 31, 2012
+Notes to Interim Condensed Consolidated financial statements (unaudited) (Expressed in Canadian dollars) Three and six months ended June 30, 2013 and June 30, 2012